GoogleCloudPlatform/asl-ml-immersion/scaffolds/streamlit_on_cloudrun/image_classification/README.md

 Or, if you want to quickly deploy and check the application, follow the steps below:

+1. Open `deploy.sh` and change the PROJECT_ID variable to your project id.

-1. Run `deploy.sh` and deploy the application to Cloud Run.
+2. Run `deploy.sh` and deploy the application to Cloud Run.
 ```
 . deploy.sh
 ```

-2. Follow the instruction printed at the end of the `deploy.sh` command, and open the application via Cloud Shell.
+3. Follow the instruction printed at the end of the `deploy.sh` command, and open the application via Cloud Shell.